rezarahimian/docs/multiple_withdrawal.rst

     *Figure 11: safeApprove proposal as alternative to ERC20 standard approve function*

 By using this function, Alice uses the standard ``approve`` function to set Bob’s allowance to ``0`` and for new approvals, she has to use ``safeApprove`` to set Bob’s allowance to other values.
 It takes the current expected approval amount as input parameter and calls ``approve`` method if previous allowance is equal to current expected approval.
 So, we have to read current allowance and pass it to a new ``safeApprove`` method.
-As mentioned in the pervious section, this approach is not backward compatible with already implemented smart contracts because of new ``safeApprove`` method that is not defined in ERC20 standard and existing code wouldn't be able to use this safety feature.
+As mentioned in the last section, this approach is not backward compatible with already implemented smart contracts because of new ``safeApprove`` method that is not defined in ERC20 standard and existing code wouldn't be able to use this safety feature.

 7. Keeping track of allowance
 =============================
-In `this approach <https://gist.github.com/flygoing/2956f0d3b5e662a44b83b8e4bec6cca6>`_ a boolean variable is used for keeping track of allowance. ``transferFrom`` method sets it to ``true`` if tokens are transfered. ``approve`` method checks it to be ``false`` before allowing new approvals (i.e., it checks if tokens have been used/transferred since the owner last allowance set).
+In `this approach <https://gist.github.com/flygoing/2956f0d3b5e662a44b83b8e4bec6cca6>`_ a boolean variable is used for keeping track of allowance. ``transferFrom`` method sets it to ``true`` if tokens are transferred. ``approve`` method checks it to be ``false`` before allowing new approvals (i.e., it checks if tokens have been used/transferred since the owner last allowance set).
 Moreover, it uses a new data structure (line 6) for keeping track of used/transferred tokens:

 .. figure:: images/multiple_withdrawal_26.png
     :scale: 90%